 Levels of the short and medium chain fatty acids are significantly higher in goat milk than cow milk.
-Triglycerides with medium-chain fatty acids enjoy a particularly fast and efficient digestion and are excellent sources of energy.
+Triglycerides with medium-chain fatty acids enjoy particularly fast and efficient digestion and are excellent sources of energy.
 Furthermore, the levels of omega 3 and 6 fatty acids are higher in goat milk than in cow milk.

 The protein in all milk is composed of relative amounts of microproteins.
 When you drink milk, the proteins cause it to curdle in your stomach.

-Alpha S1 casein is a milk micro-protein that determines the structure of the curd formed in our stomach.
+Alpha S1 casein is a milk micro-protein that determines the structure of the curd.
 It is associated with a larger and firmer curd.
-The level of alpha S1 casein is 50% lower in goat milk than in cow milk.
+The level of alpha S1 casein is 50 percent lower in goat milk than in cow milk.
 This means that a softer, more easily broken down curd is formed.

 Beta-lactoglobulin is a more easily digested milk micro-protein.
 There are three times as much beta-lactoglobulin in goat milk than found in cow milk.

 Vitamin and Mineral Content

 Both goat and cow milk are rich in a range of vitamins and minerals.
 While levels of vitamin A and D, and the minerals calcium and selenium are higher in goat milk, vitamin B12 and folic acid are found in greater amounts in cow milk.
 Some studies have also shown that the absorption of several minerals in goat milk is higher compared to cow milk.